-The brand of grill you choose to buy will usually have packet deals and combos that include a grill, pellets, and even some kind of insulation.
+The pellet grill you choose to buy will usually have packet deals and combos that include a grill, pellets, and even some kind of insulation.

-By using all three of these things together, you ensure high-quality cooking and longer-lasting pellets.
+Using all three of these things together ensures high-quality cooking and longer-lasting pellets.

-Traeger, a well-known pellet grill manufacturer, says the following about the use of a grill insulation blanket "It provides protection from the cold to maintain consistent temperatures and reduce pellet consumption.”
+Traeger, a well-known pellet grill manufacturer, says the following about using a grill insulation blanket "It provides protection from the cold to maintain consistent temperatures and reduce pellet consumption.”

 How To Store Your Pellets To Last Longer?